jimkk/Snookey2/README.md

 sublist() - Gives a list of all the supported subreddits
 tutorial() - Opens up the video tutorial
 discord() - Opens up the invite link to the Discord
-init(subreddit, title) - Actually run Snookey2
+chat(subreddit, streamid) - Get the live stream chat on a stream (doesn't have to be yours) init(subreddit, title) - Actually run Snookey2

 and with that, Snookey2 is now a Python module to celebrate v3.0!